 Moss points to a combination of factors that makes younger workers an extremely vulnerable group and said labelling their experience as a “whiny millennial problem – that they just don’t want to work that hard and want all these exemptions” is frustrating.

 “They’re coming into it with a different type of golden handcuffs – they have really high student debt, so they start their career dealing with this beholden indebted servitude, which is a real problem,” said Moss.

-Moss also said that the group most comfortable working from home is Gen Xers, because they have developed a reputation at work which has been built over a 15-to-20-year career, and people knowing that they can deliver.
+Moss also said that the group most comfortable working from home is Gen Xers, because they have developed a reputation at work that has been built over a 15-to-20-year career, and people knowing they can deliver.